covidclinical/Phase2.2.psy_peds_trends/README.md

 %Y 4-digit year (e.g., 2007)

-After all these changes are done, run the psy_peds.Rmd, as an output an html file named: psy_peds.Rmd.html and four png files will be generated in the output folder.
+After all these changes are done, run the psy_peds_3.Rmd, as an output an html file named: psy_peds_3.Rmd.html and four png files will be generated in the output folder.